pipe-cd/tutorial/tutorial/content/en/30-local-run/control-plane.md

 A Control Plane is made up of multiple components like below.
 <img src="/images/control-plane-architecture.png">

-In this guide, we will install a Control Plane by creating each component as containers and use `docker-compose` to organize them.
+In this guide, you will install a Control Plane by creating each component as containers and use `docker-compose` to organize them.

 cf. See [architecture-overview doc](https://pipecd.dev/docs/user-guide/managing-controlplane/architecture-overview/) for details.